8thpark/documents/daylang_v0.1.0.md

 ## Changes

 Updates to these policies may happen from time to time.
-We will notify users of any significant changes by posting a notice on our website or sending an email to the email address associated with their account.
+We will notify users of any significant changes by posting a notice on our website or sending an email to the address associated with their account.